KBsgitz/cloud9/README.md

 Hi there!
 These are my Cloud9 labs.

-Here you can find various programs, including labs I started completely from scrtach in the 'Creations' folder.
+Here you can find various programs, including labs I started completely from scratch in the 'Creations' folder.

 Cheers!